 When a patient goes to a hospital with an allergic reaction, the doctor will likely attempt to look at all the factors around the reaction in order to determine the cause.
 By looking at the allergic reaction from a three-dimensional perspective, the doctor is able to consider all possible causes and provide the patient with a recommendation of what allergen(s) to avoid in the future.
-Simply treating the symptoms may relieve pain and discomfort, but not addressing the root cause could put the patient at risk for another allergic reaction.
+While simply treating the symptoms may relieve pain and discomfort, it does not addressing the root cause of the problem.
+This puts the patient at risk for another allergic reaction.

 Unsurprisingly, this method also translates into the pest management field.
-Copesan service providers are trained to employ a three-dimensional inspection technique when servicing clients to ensure they are not missing any underlying causes contributing to a potential pest infestation.
+Copesan service providers are trained to use three-dimensional inspection techniques when servicing clients.
+These techniques ensure they are not missing any underlying causes contributing to a potential pest infestation.

 What are three-dimensional pest management inspection techniques?

 Three-dimensional (3-D) techniques require the service provider to be aware of their surroundings – looking up, down and all around – during pest management service inspections, rather than simply looking at the floor as they walk to check each trap on their facility map.
 Utilizing this technique, pest control technicians are more likely to identify underlying issues, such as entry points or food sources, that could contribute to a pest problem.
 This technique is driven by the philosophy that anticipating and determining the source of the pest problem, instead of solely treating the existing issue, will help eliminate future pest pressures.

 Three-dimensional inspection techniques are also applicable to client conversations.
 Copesan service providers are skilled in listening to what the client is not saying.
 Where in the conversation is the client hesitating?
 Are they alluding to another issue that may be contributing to pest issues?
 This could be anything from mentioning a leaking machine, to indicating a lack of employee cooperation with sanitation policies.